Opinion | Ted Cruz kisses Tucker Carlson’s feet, exposing the far right’s ugly underbelly

 Ted Cruz’s real sin

-First let’s concede that the debate over the “terrorist” label is complicated.
+First, let’s concede that the debate over the “terrorist” label is complicated.
 Experts note that under federal law, “domestic terrorism” applies to illegal life-threatening acts with the apparent goal of influencing government policy.
 That might or might not apply here.
 Still, defendants are not being tried for terrorism, and many haven’t yet been convicted of what they are charged for.

 But either way, Carlson’s objection is broader.
 The valorization and mythologizing of Jan.
 6, which Carlson traffics heavily in — indeed, this led to the resignation of two Fox contributors — require erasing the degree to which it constituted a genuine effort to thwart a legitimately elected Democratic government from taking power, an effort to fundamentally subvert our constitutional arrangements.